LLucasCoding/rwpu/README.md

 ## Implemented
 Addition, Subtraction, Bitwise Related.

-## Implemented but not tested
+## Implemented but WIP
 JMP with conditions
+Conversion from machine code to schematic

 ## To be implemented
-Conversion from machine code to schematic
+Instructions 8 through 15...